 Additionally, think about how outsourcing might impact the whole company rather than just its bottom line.
 For example, outsourcing might impact the morale of your organization, and quality will suffer, as will employee retention.
 You don’t want your full-time employees feeling threatened, confused or upset by workflow difficulties due to outsourcing.

-Whatever you decide, to outsource or not to outsource, there are tools that can help.
-ProjectManager.com is a cloud-based project management tool that is ideal for working with outsourced teams, be they in-house or remote, because it has a real-time dashboard and an online Gantt chart to keep everyone on the same schedule.
-If you don’t outsource, ProjectManager.com can still help by offering a great collaborative platform for teams to work more productively and efficiently together.
+Whether you decide, to outsource or not to outsource, there are tools that can help.
+ProjectManager is an online project management tool that is ideal for working with outsourced teams, be they in-house or remote, because it has a real-time dashboard and an online Gantt chart to keep everyone on the same schedule.
+If you don’t outsource, ProjectManager can still help by offering a great collaborative platform for teams to work more productively and efficiently together.
 Either way, try it and see for yourself by taking this free 30-day trial.